SmartOrgDevelopment/smart-jasmine-matcher/README.md

 This pinpoints the precise location of the mismatch, and gives you enough of a preview snippet to get context.

 Advanced objects and arrays are also handled to show clear points of mismatch.

+## Installation

+Run:

+    bower install smart-jasmine-matcher --save-dev

+Then, before all your jasmine tests, add this code:

+    beforeEach(function () {
+        jasmine.addMatchers(smartorg.test.matchers.smartMatcher);
+    });

+That's it!
+Continue using toEqual as you may already have.
+Note that you must be on Jasmine 2 or higher.